Kesh-web/Assignment-3-Part-2-NGINX/README.md

     ## Task 4: Update NGINX Configuration

-    Update the NGINX configuration to include a new server block that serves the files from the `/var/lib/webgen/documents` directory.
+    Update the NGINX configuration to include a new server block that hosts the files from the `/var/lib/webgen/documents` directory.

     1. Open the NGINX configuration file in a text editor:
         ```sh